esivan155/Banking/documentation/docs/api.md

 # Chequing Requests

-Instead of going through the entire API, because I don't own it and didn't build it, i'll only go through pulling chequing account entries (credits and debits)
+Instead of going through the entire API, because I don't own it and didn't build it, I’ll only go through pulling chequing account entries (credits and debits)

 ## url